-- Providing dialysis facilities with technical assistance to review available data, conduct a facility specific root cause analysis (RCA), and recommend resources and interventions to include in the facility's action plan. - Building a workable, structured communication process with the transplant centers to facilitate ongoing communication for referrals, telehealth appointments, information on support groups and status updates. - Tracking and documenting each patient's referral, evaluation, and progress through the process being added to the transplant waitlist. - Using a Network-developed Quality Assurance and Performance Improvement (QAPI) tracking and reporting form to lead discussion of transplant and progress toward waitlisting and transplant goals in facility monthly QAPI meetings. - Providing the following resources for facilities to use for on-going education of staff and patients related to transplant: - o Instructions for using the ESRD National Coordinating Center's (NCC's) Transplant Change Package. - Education on receiving a kidney with a higher Kidney Donor Profile Index (KDPI) (e.g., Better Than Dialysis Kidneys and Understanding the Journey from Referral to Transplant Waitlisting) to encourage increased involvement by the interdisciplinary team (IDT) in promoting transplant.

-- Information regarding the ESRD Quality Reporting System (EQRS) Transplant Dashboard and how facilities can access and use it to ensure patients are aware of their transplant status. - o Engaging patients with the Kidney Transplant Hub resources.
+- Providing dialysis facilities with technical assistance to review available data, conduct a facility specific root cause analysis (RCA), and recommend resources and interventions to include in the facility's action plan. - Providing the following resources for facilities to use in ongoing education of staff and patients related to transplant: - o Instructions for using the ESRD National Coordinating Center's (NCC's) Transplant Change Package. - Education on receiving a kidney with a higher Kidney Donor Profile Index (KDPI) (e.g., Better Than Dialysis Kidneys and Understanding the Journey from Referral to Transplant Waitlisting) to encourage increased involvement by the interdisciplinary team (IDT) in promoting transplant. - Information regarding the ESRD Quality Reporting System (EQRS) Transplant Dashboard and how facilities can access and use it to ensure patients are aware of their transplant status. - o Engaging patients with the Kidney Transplant Hub resources. - Building a workable, structured communication process with the transplant centers to facilitate ongoing communication for referrals, telehealth appointments, information on support groups, and status updates. - Tracking and documenting each patient's referral, evaluation, and progress through the process of being added to the transplant waitlist.